hmc-cs111-spring2016/what-is-a-DSL/context-free.md

 ## What is easy to do in this language?
 Why is it easy?

-It is easy to produce simple shapes in the language because it includes '''CIRCLE''' and '''SQUARE''' keywords.
+It is easy to produce simple shapes in the language because it includes `CIRCLE` and `SQUARE` keywords.
 In order to produce a simple unit circle, the user only needs to write one rule and does not need to specify any adjustments to the shape.
 Similarly, it is easy to color the background and size the canvas because of the supported methods in ContextFree.
-The language makes it intuitive to reposition elements with use of '''x''' and '''y''' transformations.
+The language makes it intuitive to reposition elements with use of `x` and `y` transformations.

 ## What is hard to do in this language?
 Why is it hard?